ROCm/HIP/docs/what_is_hip.rst

 develop massively parallel programs that run on GPUs, and provides access to GPU specific hardware capabilities.

-In summary, HIP simplifies cross-platform development, maintains performance, and provides a familiar C++ experience for GPU programming that runs seamlessly on both AMD and NVIDIA GPUs.
+In summary, HIP simplifies porting NVIDIA CUDA applications to AMD GPUs, maintains performance, and provides a familiar C++ experience for GPU programming.

 HIP components
 ===============================================